lucasjoliveau/doc/en/developer/reference/backend/views.md

 for `sequence` (or `integer`) fields by which records are sorted, allows to drag&drop records to reorder them.

-  * buttons and links with a `type` attribute become perform Odoo-related operations rather than their standard HTML function.
+  * buttons and links with a `type` attribute become perform Konvergo ERP-related operations rather than their standard HTML function.
 Possible types are:

 `action`, `object`

-standard behavior for Odoo buttons, most attributes relevant to standard Odoo buttons can be used.
+standard behavior for Konvergo ERP buttons, most attributes relevant to standard Konvergo ERP buttons can be used.

 `open`